Terradise Environmental Arts Residency

 In 2022, we launched the pilot season of the Terradise Environmental Arts Residency through the once-in-a-lifetime support of a Community Projects Grant from the Ohio Arts Council’s Arts Resiliency Initiative: designed to kickstart COVID-19 recovery in Ohio communities through direct funds to artists.

-Thanks to OAC’s support, TEAR was able to provide month-long grants to twelve community artists from Marion & Morrow County between February & June 2022.
-The TEAR residency led to six dynamic artist-produced public arts events.
-Learn more about our 2022 TEAR program, resident artists, & event at this link.
+Thanks to OAC’s support, the pilot year of the Terradise Environmental Arts Residency was able to provide month-long grants to twelve community artists from Marion & Morrow County between February & June 2022.
+The first year of our residency program led to six dynamic artist-produced public arts events.
+We were proud to continue our Terradise Environmental Arts Residency for a second season in 2023: bringing aboard eight additional artists, & also providing focused support & artmaking opportunities for four emerging or returning artists in North-Central Ohio through a special “mini-residency” program.
+Learn more about our past artists-in-residence & past iterations of the Terradise Environmental Arts Residency program at this link.

-TEAR is currently the only artist’s residency in Marion or Morrow County; & is the only paid artist’s residency in the wider North-Central Ohio region.
-Moreover, our residency explicitly seeks to honor, support, & amplify the work of non-professional, working-class, of-color, immigrant, youth, elder, disabled, queer, & other historically-marginalized artists: including folk & traditional cultural artists working in genres that may not always or historically have been considered “fine” art.
-This spirit of inclusivity, alongside our committment to mobilizing our breathtaking property & legacy to help local artists grow their work & expand their arts livelihoods, sets TEAR apart.
+The Terradise Environmental Arts Residency is currently the only paid artist’s residency in North-Central Ohio; & is the only artist’s residency in the wider North-Central Ohio region explicitly serving artists living, working, or with historic roots in the Sandusky Plains region.
+Moreover — in keeping with our organizational committment to social justice, accessibility, outreach, & reparative praxis — our residency explicitly seeks to honor, support, & amplify the work of non-professional, working-class, of-color, immigrant, youth, elder, disabled, queer, & other historically-marginalized artists: including folk & traditional cultural artists working in genres that may not always or historically have been considered “fine” art.
+This spirit of inclusivity, alongside our committment to mobilizing our breathtaking property & legacy to help local artists grow their work & expand their arts livelihoods, sets the Terradise Environmental Arts Residency apart.

-We are so excited to continue TEAR for a second season in 2023; & to connect a new cohort of North-Central Ohio artists to the magic, majesty, legacy, & powerful vision of our stretch of the Whetstone.
+We are so excited to continue the Terradise Environmental Arts Residency for its third season in 2024; & to connect a new cohort of North-Central Ohio artists — including welcoming artists from Wyandot & Crawford Counties for the first time! — to the magic, majesty, legacy, & powerful vision of our stretch of the Whetstone.

 Come join us!

-Made possible by the generous support of an Ohio Arts Council’s ArtsNEXT Grant, supporting changemaking community arts projects & programs across Ohio.
-Thank you to Ohio Arts Council for your support!
+The Terradise Environmental Arts Residency 2024 has been made possible by the generous support of an Ohio Arts Council’s ArtsNEXT FY2024 Grant: supporting changemaking community arts projects & programs across Ohio.
+Thank you to Ohio Arts Council for your support of artists in North-Central Ohio, & across all 88 counties of Ohio!